Linard Arquint

 Advising

-Johannes Gasser (Practical Work) - Optimizing and Evaluating Universal Introduction in a Program Verifier
+Johannes Gasser (Practical Work) - Optimizing and Evaluating Universal Introduction in a Program Verifier [PDF]

 Lasse Meinen (MSc) - Verification² of the Authentic Digital EMblem [PDF] (co-supervised with Felix Linker)